-- TV Licensing scams: Fake emails and texts claiming that you are eligible for six-month free TV licence due to the Coronavirus pandemic or that there are problems with your direct debit.
+- TV Licensing scams: Fake emails and texts claiming that you are eligible for free TV licence or that there are problems with your direct debit.

 - Streaming services: Fake emails asking you to log into your account and update your payment details using a link they have provided.

 For both these scams, the links given in the emails or texts will take you to a fake website used to gather your personal and financial information.
 If you are unsure, do not use the link and instead access your account yourself using their website.

 Netflix is a service for which scam emails are common.
 For guidance on recognising them, check their guidance at Phishing or suspicious emails or texts claiming to be from Netflix.

 Tips to help you avoid these types of scams: